Groundhog Blues Club presents...

 The Under The Wrekin Acoustic Blues is a family-friendly festival.
 It's hugely important to us to make sure that children are introduced to live music.

-They'll have the freedom to run around beautiful park whilst listening to some brilliant musicians showing them what they can achieve with a little practice.
+They'll have the freedom to run around the beautiful park whilst listening to some brilliant musicians showing them what they can achieve with a little practice.
 We hope to see them on the stage in a few years!

 Please note that all children under the age of 16 must be accompanied by a parent or guardian.
 Parents and guardians remain responsible for the supervision and safety of their children at all times while at the festival.